PragaL15/Learning_ts/angular_learn.md

 ## Standalone Components
 - **Angular 17** supports standalone components, eliminating the need for NgModules to bootstrap an application.

+1. All the imports could be directly imported.
+2. We could use `ng g c <component_name>` instead of `ng generate component <component_name>`.
+3. `ng g c <component_name>` --> Will create a folder in component's name and inside the it will create all the file.
+4. `ng g c <component_name> --flat` --> Will not create a folder but instead will just create the require files without a folder but in the common folder.

+5. If we need the component without standalone then we must have atleast one Module in application `ng g c <component_name> --standalone false --module_name= module_path --dry-run`.
+To create a module inside a folder with module name --> `ng g c <module_name>`
+---
+## Using components
+1. We've a prefix for every generated component and the prefix is present in `angular.json` as `prefix: "prefix_name"`
+2. Each component will have a unique selector name.
+3. If we are adding a new component and our default component is `app.<component_name>`,
+    - We need to import the new component into our `app.components.ts` and add them into imports.
+    - Check the templateURL in the `components.ts` and add the `<new_imported_component_name> </new_imported_component_name>` into that `.html` file.
+    - Now the new component will be included.
+    - We could also import the any component into our other components using the similar way.
 ---

 ## Browser Compatibility
 - **`browserslistrc`**: Ensures the application supports specific browsers.